NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 >> $T=$Absolute temperature
 Basically as temperature increases the diffusion rate increases and approaches $D_{0}$.

+Compare:
+- occurrence location
+- effects of material structure
+- activation energy
-How does atomic structure effect vacancy, grain boundary and interstitial diffusion.
+of vacancy, grain boundary and interstitial diffusion
 #card
+All forms of diffusion are accelerated in open crystal structures, such as those with low density and low melting points.
 Vacancy diffusion:
 - occurs though most of the material
 - is slow and limited since it requires vacancies, faster in structures with more vacancies